yssource/rhai/doc/src/engine/hello-world.md

 The type parameter for `Engine::eval` is used to specify the type of the return value, which _must_ match the actual type or an error is returned.
 Rhai is very strict here.

-There are two ways to specify the return type - _turbofish_ notation, or type inference.
+There are two ways to specify the return type &ndash; _turbofish_ notation, or type inference.

 Use [`Dynamic`] for uncertain return types.